gipplab/Taxonomy-of-Mathematical-Plagiarism/README.md

 # Taxonomy of Mathematical Plagiarism

-This repository provides dataset published in the paper "Taxonomy of Mathematical Plagiarism" and performed experiment's code.
+This repository provides the dataset published in the paper "Taxonomy of Mathematical Plagiarism" and experimented's code.

 ## Dataset

-We curated dataset of potentially plagiarised document math content span pairs along with Obfuscation (way in which content is modifed) types.
+We curated a dataset of potentially plagiarised document math content span pairs along with Obfuscation (the way in which content is modified) types.
-Dataset and inormation on the accompanying files is available in "data/"
+The dataset and information on the accompanying files are available in [data/](https://github.com/gipplab/Taxonomy-of-Mathematical-Plagiarism/tree/main/data)

 ## Experiments

 We analyzed the best-performing approaches to detect plagiarism and mathematical content similarity on the newly established taxonomy.
-Corresponding code is present in "code/experiments/".
+Corresponding code is present in [code/experiments/](https://github.com/gipplab/Taxonomy-of-Mathematical-Plagiarism/tree/main/code).

 ## Paper